FabianAndradeLozano/Genome-Browser-Course/_sources/2 - UCSC.rst.txt

 	:alt: UCSC Homepage
 	:align: center

-As commented, tracks are grouped in the following blocks (last update September 2024):
+As commented, tracks are grouped in the following blocks (last update June 2025):

 1. Mapping and Sequencing: Contains tracks related to how genomic sequences were aligned, assembled, and their quality and consistency.
     a.
 Sequence